Nintendo Space World: Space World 2000

 The eleventh show was held on August 24–26, 2000.
-This hosted the dual-announcement of GameCube and Game Boy Advance, while maintaining Nintendo 64.
-In June, Famitsu gaming magazine in Japan had published a seemingly incomplete list of games expected to be covered at the show, for the Nintendo 64, Game Boy, and the upcoming Game Boy Advance.
-Nintendo's GBA announcement included peripherals such as the Link cable, the GameCube - Game Boy Advance link cable, a rechargeable battery pack, and an infrared communications adaptor which would allow systems to exchange data.
+The major headline from the event was the dual-announcement of the Game Boy Advance handheld, which would go on sale in early 2001 and the GameCube home console, which would go on sale in late 2001.
+New games were also announced for the company's existing N64 and Game Boy devices.
+Also announced was the Mobile Adapter GB, a peripheral that would allowed the Game Boy Color and Game Boy Advance consoles to connect to a mobile phone, utilizing its cellular network for online interactions via the Mobile System GB service.

+However one of the other major headlines was what was not discussed, the 64DD.
+After receiving considerable attention during prior shows, the add-on was completely absent.
+IGN humorously declared the 64DD "DeaDD" and noted its conspicuous omission:

-IGN joked that the 64DD was "DeaDD" and Newsweek said, "the gaming press had already witnessed [early pre-launch demonstrations of] the stunning graphics of 128-bit videogame systems like Sega's Dreamcast, Sony's PlayStation 2, and Microsoft's Xbox [so] when you're late to the party, you'd better be dressed to kill."
+Newsweek noted that the competitive landscape had put Nintendo under pressure to shift focus from the Nintendo 64 and 64DD to a more advanced system like the GameCube, stating, "the gaming press had already witnessed [early pre-launch demonstrations of] the stunning graphics of 128-bit videogame systems like Sega's Dreamcast, Sony's PlayStation 2, and Microsoft's Xbox [so] when you're late to the party, you'd better be dressed to kill."

 The show floor had an audience of 2,000, mostly male.
 Entertainment included "heavy artillery-loud techno music, smoke machines, and women in latex skirts".
 There was a huge screen at Nintendo's event stage, with two hours of next-generation presentation videos.
-A compilation trailer of Nintendo licenses running on GameCube hardware was displayed, including Derby Stallion, Super Smash Bros.
-Melee, Luigi's Mansion, Metroid Prime, Meowth's Party, Mario Kart: Double Dash, Kameo: Elements of Power, Jimmy Neutron: Boy Genius, and Batman: Vengeance.
+A compilation trailer of Nintendo licenses running on GameCube hardware was displayed, including Derby Stallion, Luigi's Mansion, Metroid Prime, and Meowth's Party.
 Nintendo conducted the now legendary interactive technology demonstration called Super Mario 128 and played the brief video clip of The Legend of Zelda 128.
 Created with a realistic and gritty look to demonstrate the GameCube's power, the clip resonated with fans and commentators who hoped it previewed the next Zelda game.
-Newsweek said "There were 128 Marios bouncing around on an endlessly shifting landscape; a nightclub filled with rambunctious Pokémons; a Star Wars X-wing fighter leading a blazing assault on the Death Star—all so vividly rendered that they could have been stolen from a Pixar movie.
+Newsweek said "There were 128 Marios bouncing around on an endlessly shifting landscape; a nightclub filled with rambunctious Pokémon; a Star Wars X-wing fighter leading a blazing assault on the Death Star—all so vividly rendered that they could have been stolen from a Pixar movie.
 And judging from the raucous response, the standing-room only crowd clearly felt that GameCube was well worth the wait."

-The following two days included hands-on demonstrations of games such as Sin and Punishment, Mystery Dungeon, and Animal Forest for Nintendo 64, and Mario Kart Advance for GBA.
+The following two days included hands-on demonstrations of games such as Sin and Punishment, Mystery Dungeon, and Animal Forest for Nintendo 64, and Mario Kart Advance for the Game Boy Advance.

+Nintendo's Game Boy Advance announcement included peripherals such as the Link cable, the GameCube – Game Boy Advance link cable, a rechargeable battery pack, and an infrared communications adapter which would allow systems to exchange data.